brycie-boy/The_Cosmos/The contemplation the senses and the sensations that arise them from through the three characteristics leads to nibbana.md

-## The contemplation the senses and the sensations that arise them from through the three characteristics leads to nibbana #
+## The contemplation the senses and the sensations that arise them from through the three characteristics leads to nibbana #🧠

 In one of his earliest discources popularly known as "The Fire Sermon", [[The Buddha]] declared that "all is burning".
 The "all" is the internal [[six sense bases]], their corresponding objects, the types of [[consciousness]] arisen from them, the related contacts, and the following [[Sensation]]s arisen from them.
 The way to [[Nibbana]] is to see that this "all" is burning with [[The three unwholesome roots]] and dissatisfaction.
-To dispell ignorance and generate true knowledge, we must contemplate the senses and the feelings that arises them from through [[The three characteristics]].
+To dispell ignorance and generate true knowledge, we must contemplate the senses and the [[Sensation]]s that arises them from through [[The three characteristics]].
 This, according to [[The Nikayas]], is the direct way to the realization of [[Nibbana]].

 ___